lauterbach-mirror/polarfire_trace/readme.md

 1. Open the project you wish to modify.
 2. Invoke Project→Execute Script…
 3. Select `axi_to_aurora.tcl` and click Run.
-4. Instantiate the `axi_to_aurora` HDL+ component in your design.
+4. Instantiate the `axi_to_aurora_1lane` or `axi_to_aurora_2lane` HDL+ component in your design.
 5. If not already in your design, Instantiate a Transceiver Interface (`PF_XCVR_ERM`) and supporting clocking infrastructure (Transmit PLL and Transceiver Reference clock).
    For the serial trace to work properly ensure to
     - set Transmit PLL into Integer Mode and
-    - set `PF_XCVR_ERM` to have 1 TX lane configured with 8b10b encoding and 32 bit TX PCS-Fabric Interface width.
+    - set `PF_XCVR_ERM` to have either
+       - 1 TX lane configured with 8b10b encoding and 32 bit TX PCS-Fabric Interface width or
+       - 2 TX lanes configured with 8b10b encoding and 16 bit TX PCS-Fabric Interface width.

    All other parameters (datarate, frequency, clock source) are highly specific to the used board, clocking sources, and the rest of the project.
    Refer to the videokit example project for details.